tonesto7/homebridge-hubitat-tonesto7/README.md

  * __<u>`adaptive_lighting_offset`</u>__  _Optional_ | _Default: `0`_

     Defines a custom temperature adjustment factor.
-This can be used to define a linear deviation from the HomeKit Controller defined ColorTemperature schedule.
-For example supplying a value of -10 will reduce the ColorTemperature, which is calculated from the transition schedule, by 10 mired for every change.
+This can be used to define a linear deviation from the HomeKit Controller-defined ColorTemperature schedule.
+For example, supplying a value of -10 will reduce the ColorTemperature, which is calculated from the transition schedule, by 10 mired for every change.

  * __<u>`consider_fan_by_name`</u>__  _Optional_ | _Default: `true`_

-    By default the plugin will identify a fan device by using a devices label, and whether it has Fan in the label.
+    By default, the plugin will identify a fan device by using a devices label, and whether it has Fan in the label.

  * __<u>`consider_light_by_name`</u>__  _Optional_ | _Default: `false`_

-    By default the plugin will identify a light device by using a devices label, and whether it has Light in the label.
+    By defaul,t the plugin will identify a light device by using a devices label, and whether it has Light in the label.

  * __<u>`excluded_capabilities`</u>__ _Optional_ | _Default: '{}' (None)_

     NOTICE: The Hubitat app offers many inputs to help filter out device capabilities.
 Only use this if the available inputs don't meet your needs.
 Specify the Hubitat device by ID and the associated capabilities you want the plugin to ignore.
-    This prevents a Hubitat device creating unwanted or redundant HomeKit accessories.
+    This prevents a Hubitat device from creating unwanted or redundant HomeKit accessories.

  * __<u>`logConfig`</u>__ _Optional_